The PR resolution report reviews merged PRs for key health indicators to support healthy work patterns.

-Note: If the Weighted toggle is On, the y-axis on the Time to merge graph is Time to merge divided by Impact.
-For each merged PR, the Time to merge is divided by the Impact for the PR.
-If the Weighted toggle is Off, the y-axis shows only the Time to merge.
+Note: If the Weighted toggle is On, the y-axis on the Time to merge graph shows Time to merge divided by Impact.
+For each merged PR, Time to merge is divided by the Impact for the PR.
+If the Weighted toggle is Off, the y-axis shows only Time to merge.

-If your Time to merge is close to your target, use this report to look into times where Time to merge is really high.
+If your Time to merge is close to your target, use this report to look into other times where Time to merge is high.
 This helps you identify issues that cause outliers.

-This section shows key metrics on PRs merged during the selected period.
+This section shows key metrics on PRs merged during a selected period.
 These graphs help you identify outliers and manage the root causes of productivity variation.

 Note: Closed PRs are not counted toward the metrics calculations in this report.

 Use these graphs to gauge how your team is performing.
-You’ll see the median values for PR metrics, as well as maximums, minimums, and targets, where applicable.
+You’ll see the median values for PR metrics.
+You'll also see maximums, minimums, and targets where applicable.

 Click a column to view the details of those PR metrics in the PR list below.
 For example, if your maximum is 75 hours, you might want to look into the PRs that took longer and see where your team can improve.

-In the Participants tab, view the engineers who contributed to the PR and get an overview of their contributions.
+Click the Participants tab for a list of engineers who contributed to the PR with an overview of their contributions.